3scale-demos/3scale-gitops/README.md

 3scale CRs (Product, Backend CRs)

 ## Prerequisites
-- 3scale operator being installed either should be cluster wide operator or if namespace specific then the operator should be installed in the namespace where the 3scale CRs are to be applied using GitOps
+- 3scale operator being installed (from operatorhub) either should be cluster wide operator(introduced in 3scale 2.12) or if it is namespace specific then the operator should be installed in the namespace where the 3scale CRs are to be applied using GitOps
-- Install 3scale using APIManager CR
+- Install 3scale using APIManager CR (CR is not included).
+Please follow [Provision OpenShift Data Foundation](https://github.com/3scale-demos/ossm-3scale-wasm#provision-openshift-data-foundation) and [Provision 3scale](https://github.com/3scale-demos/ossm-3scale-wasm#provision-3scale) to install 3scale

 ## Install RH OpenShift GitOps
 Install Red Hat OpenShift GitOps operator from OperatorHub from the OCP webconsole